 Jamf Pro allows you to distribute in-house apps and books directly to computers, mobile devices, and users.
-In-house apps are enterprise apps developed through the Apple Developer Enterprise Program and books that are not available in Apple's Book Store.
-You an use Jamf Pro to configure settings for the content, such as the hosting location, distribution method, whether to make the content managed, and which computers, mobile devices, and users should receive it (called "scope").
+In-house apps are enterprise apps developed through the Apple Developer Enterprise Program and books that are not available in the Book Store.
+You can use Jamf Pro to configure settings for the content, such as the hosting location, distribution method, whether to make the content managed, and which computers, mobile devices, and users should receive it (called "scope").

 Before you distribute in-house content, it is important to consider where the content will be hosted.
 There are three hosting locations that you can use: